IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

     - **Protection:** Requires an authenticated user (which can be an agent itself, though the code uses `get_current_user`).
 It also enforces a tenant match between the agent and the user making the request.
     - **Logic:**
         1. The agent makes a request to its own config endpoint.
-        2. The system fetches all `Module` definitions from the database.
+        2. The system loads all `Module` definitions plus their default `enabled` flag (defaults to `FALSE` unless explicitly turned on).
-        3. It then checks for any tenant-specific overrides in the `TenantModule` table.
+        3. It resolves overrides in order of precedence: `ModuleAgentMapping` (per-agent allow/deny), then `TenantModule` (per-tenant defaults), and finally the module's own `enabled` flag + status.
-        4. It computes the final list of *enabled* module names for that agent's tenant.
+        4. It computes the final list of *enabled* module names for that agent's tenant using this precedence.
-        5. Returns a JSON object containing the `agent_id` and the list of enabled `modules`.
+        5. Returns a JSON object containing the `agent_id` and the resolved list of enabled `modules`.

 - **`GET /admin/agents`** (`agents_admin.py`)
     - **Purpose:** Allows an administrator to list all agents.